mariaarushdy/mariaarushdy/README.md

 ### 🧠 Joke Generator

 * An NLP project using the T5 transformer to generate coherent and humorous jokes.

-### 📷 AWS Facial Detection Automation

-* Built a secure AWS-based system with Lambda for automated face detection and image storage.

 ---

 ## 🛠️ Skills & Tools